Dynamics of covering maps of the annulus I: semiconjugacies: Sufficient conditions for the existence of semiconjugacies.

-\begin{defi} An invariant connector $C$ is repelling for a map $f$ if there exists a neighborhood $U$ of $C$ such that $f(U)$ contains the closure of $U$ and every point in $U$ has a preorbit contained in $U$ that converges to $C$.
-A connector $C$ is called free for a covering map $f$ if $f(C)\cap C=\emptyset$. \end{defi}
+\begin{defi} A connector $C$ is repelling for a map $f$ if $f(C)=C$, there exists a trivial open neighborhood $U$ of $C$ such that $f(U)$ contains the closure of $U$ and every point in $U$ has a preorbit contained in $U$ that converges to $C$. \end{defi}